Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 What needs to be emphasized is that much of the legacy soils profile data in the world is under used.
 It tends to be fragmented, non-standard between countries and often even within countries.
-Much of the original field observations are still not converted into digital format and these data are in considerable danger of being lost to effective use forever (!) as government sponsored soil institutions lose support and close and
+Many original field observations are still not converted into digital format and these data are in considerable danger of being lost to effective use forever (!) as government sponsored soil institutions lose support and close and